VictorDegaspari/ead_plataforma/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Prerequisites
-UBUNTU - `sudo apt-get install php7.4-pgsql`
+UBUNTU - `sudo apt-get install php7.4-pgsql`, `sudo apt-get install php-pgsql`.
 Just edit your php.ini and uncomment the lines `extension=pdo_pgsql.so` and `extension=pgsql.so`.

 ## Starting